acdaniel/sector-router/README.md

 Usage
 -----
-For the time being, take a look at the included [examples](./examples) to see how simple Sector is to use.
+Take a look at the included [examples](./examples) to see how to use.

-A [TodoMVC](http://todomvc.com) example is also available at [todomvc-sector](http://github.com/acdaniel/todomvc-sector).
+A [TodoMVC](http://todomvc.com) example is also available at [todomvc-sector](http://github.com/acdaniel/todomvc-sector) that leverages the sector-router.js.